MegafonWebLab/megafon-ui/CONTRIBUTING.md

 Special function `cn` should be created before every component's class declaration.
 This function generates css-classes in BEM-format for component's elements.
-The name of component in css should be prefixed with `mfui-`.
+The name of component in css should be prefixed with `mfui-beta-`.
 This name should be passed to the function for `cn` creation.

 For example:

 ```
-const cn = cnCreate('mfui-button');
+const cn = cnCreate('mfui-beta-button');
 ```

 Interfaces `IComponentNameProps` and `IComponentNameState` should be declared before